 - The Independent also produces the major performing arts playbills for Starlight Theatre, Kansas City Ballet, Lyric Opera, and Kansas City Repertory Theatre.

 - Pass-along readership of The Independent is substantial because it is frequently read by other household members, extended family, friends, and routed through executive staffs of the most prominent and civically-active corporations.
-Reaching more than 27,000 readers, copies of The Independent can be found in the offices of physicians, dentists and attorneys because a large number of our subscribers are professionals.
+Copies of The Independent can be found in the offices of physicians, dentists and attorneys because a large number of our subscribers are professionals.

 - $342,163 average household income